-While you’re implementing energy projects today, how can you ensure they’re future-proofed for the changes that lie ahead?
+While you’re implementing energy projects today, how can you ensure they’re futureproofed for the changes that lie ahead?
 Let’s take a look at a few important technology trends that are on the horizon, and what they might mean for your energy projects.

-There are three key areas where developing technologies can help your organization secure net zero.
+There are three key areas where developing technologies can help your organisation secure net zero.
 Although many of these solutions exist today, it’s how they will develop and become commercially viable that’s important for the role they will play.

 The first avenue area where technology can have an impact is alternative fuels.
 Using hydrogen as an alternative to natural gas in commercial heating systems and industry operations has great potential to provide a simple way to reduce emissions in the long term, particularly for industrial processes that require high intensity heat.

 While hydrogen may not currently be a commercially viable alternative to natural gas, markets and technologies are quickly evolving.
 As the scope of applications become clearer and demand increases, alternative fuels should become more viable.
-Large organizations, national governments and regulators need to lead this transition of our energy system.
+Large organisations, national governments and regulators need to lead this transition of our energy system.

 The second area where technology can help your business achieve net zero is electrification.
-The explosive growth of renewable electricity from solar and wind, in particular, is enabling the switch from fossil fuels to zero-carbon electrified alternatives.
+The explosive growth of renewable electricity from solar and wind in particular, is enabling the switch from fossil fuels to zero-carbon electrified alternatives.

-Using electricity to generate heat, drive transportation and power industrial processes isn't new.
+Using electricity to generate heat, drive transport and power industrial processes isn't new.
 However, as the cost of green generation sources reduces, the business case for using electricity is much more attractive.
 For example, heating may be switched from gas boilers to heat pumps.
 Many countries are regulating the shift from internal combustion engines vehicles to electric vehicles (EVs) and low-temperature industrial heat could be replaced by high-temperature heat pumps.

 While today’s energy management software can provide insights on energy use, tomorrow's technology will enable real-time carbon intensity data.
-Advanced controls will be developed that can co-optimize site loads and advance hardware to enable renewable microgrids.
+Advanced controls will be developed that can co-optimise site loads and advance hardware to enable renewable microgrids.
 This will also allow for greater connectivity among national, local and on-site assets and devices.

-Within four years, it’s likely that hydrogen from steam methane reforming, or coal gasification will be primarily used as a reactant for industrial processes.
+It’s likely that hydrogen from steam methane reforming, or coal gasification will be primarily used as a reactant for industrial processes.
 Green hydrogen is likely to be limited to niche use cases, such as fuel cells for forklifts, due to the high costs of H2 relative to natural gas.